Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 To level set, we polled dozens of marketers in order to identify any commonalities in email click-through rate.
 Turns out, there weren’t any.

 Most surprisingly, however, was that 22% of marketers reported email click-through-rates over 20%.
+You can track yours using these free email marketing dashboard examples.

 We went deeper to find out what’s working for this segment.
 Here’s what we found.